 What could my career look like with a degree in Accounting, B.S.?

 Accounting is the background from which a large percentage of the highest-level corporate positions are drawn.
 With a global economy that increasingly blurs international borders and necessitates blending accounting practices, careers in accounting have broadened in both scope and focus.

 There are often more available careers in accounting than there are Florida Tech grads.
 Potential employers include, among many others:

 Careers in accounting include, of course, working as an accountant.
 Accountants are in high demand and graduates can choose from many careers in accounting from entertainment to high-tech.

 The US Department of Labor’s Bureau of Labor Statistics publishes the Occupational Outlook Handbook, a resource that provides detailed information about hundreds of occupations including accountants, auditors, and similar occupations.

 According to the Bureau, employment of accountants and auditors is expected to grow 16% through 2020 because of an increased focus on accounting in response to corporate scandals and recent financial crises.
 As business continues to be more global and technology moves more financial aspects of both personal and corporate business into the digital age, accounting expertise and services will be in even greater demand.

 Other careers open to graduates with a degree in accounting include:

-After receiving their accounting degree, students are prepared to successfully enter the job market, or take the CPA examination or other certification examinations.
-Others pursue their MBA at Florida Tech or other prestigious universities such as Wharton School of Business or the University of Florida.
+After receiving their accounting degree, students are prepared to enter the job market or pursue CPA credentials.
+Others enter MBA programs at Florida Tech or other prestigious universities such as Wharton School of Business or the University of Florida.

 Nathan M. Bisk College of Business students are eligible to enter Florida Tech’s FastTrack MBA and Master of Science in Innovation and Entrepreneurship (MSIE).
 Students must maintain a 3.25 cumulative GPA and complete 95 credits to be accepted into the programs.